xuankimtran/docs-1/pages/katalon-studio/docs/katalon-compact-utility.md

 	You can now use the Spy, Record, and Smart Wait features with the default Chrome option.

-> Known Issues:
->
-> When using the Katalon Compact Utility extension, you might find some differences with the Spy and the Recording function as bellow:
->
-> * **Spy**: On the context menu, the **Capture Object** option is not available.
-To capture an object, use the combination of <Alt + `> keys on the keyboard instead.
-See also: [Spy Web Utility](https://docs.katalon.com/katalon-studio/docs/spy-web-utility.html).
->
-> * **Recording**: On the context menu, the **Katalon Studio** option, which supports adding Mouse Over and Verification Steps, is not available.
-To add Mouse Over and Verification Steps, click to add a test step, then change the keyword of that test step accordingly.
-See also: [Validate UI elements](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html#validate-ui-elements).

 See also:

 * [Spy Web Utility](https://docs.katalon.com/katalon-studio/docs/spy-web-utility.html)